Lesson 3: Validation & Errors — Data Safety, Type Checking

 Pro Tips

-• Use type= for basic conversions and safety.
+• Use type= for basic conversion + safety.

-• Add custom validators for logic like range checks.
+• Use custom validators for logic (range checks, positive-only, etc.).

 • Don’t assume users will follow instructions — enforce rules instead.